ibrahimadlani/sponsors-club-backend/docs/architecture/authentication.md

 # Authentication & Account Lifecycle

-This service combines Django session auth with JWT-based APIs so both the admin and SPA clients can interact with the same backend.
-The core wiring lives in the `users` app, backed by Django REST Framework (DRF) class-based views and SimpleJWT views for token issuance.
+The platform combines Django session authentication with JWT bearer tokens so staff tooling and third-party clients can share the same backend.
+Core wiring lives in the `users` app and is implemented with Django REST Framework (DRF) plus Simple JWT.

 ## Authentication stack

-- **Enabled mechanisms** – DRF registers both `SessionAuthentication` and `JWTAuthentication`, letting browsers reuse login sessions while API clients rely on `Authorization: Bearer` headers.
+- **Enabled backends** – DRF registers `SessionAuthentication` and `JWTAuthentication`.
+Browsers reuse Django sessions while SPAs and mobile clients present `Authorization: Bearer <token>`.
-- **User model** – A custom `users.User` model stores account metadata, links to optional `AgentProfile` records, and drives feature checks.
+- **Identity store** – The custom `users.User` model carries account metadata and links to optional `AgentProfile` records, which are used by the entitlement system.
-- **URL entry points** – `users.urls` exposes registration, JWT issuance, token refresh, and self-service endpoints under `/api/users/`.
+- **URL surface** – `users.urls` exposes registration, login/refresh, profile, roles, and entitlements under `/api/users/`.

 ## Registration workflow

-1. `POST /api/users/register/` hits `RegisterView`, which permits anonymous access and validates payloads with `RegisterSerializer`.
+1. `POST /api/users/register/` (handled by `RegisterView`) validates input with `RegisterSerializer`.
-2. During creation the serializer persists the `users.User`, hashes the password, and auto-creates an `AgentProfile` when the account type is `AGENT`.
+2. The serializer creates the user, hashes the password, and provisions an `AgentProfile` when the account type is `AGENT`.
-3. Agent profiles expose a derived name based on the supplied first/last name or, when both are missing, the email address.
+3. Agent profile names are derived from the supplied first/last name or fall back to the email address.
-4. The response is normalized through `UserSerializer`, returning the canonical user fields for immediate client use.
+4. The response uses `UserSerializer`, so clients always receive a consistent representation.

 ```http
 POST /api/users/register/